tonytvo/blog-generator/content/blog/becoming-your-own-bank-summary/index.md

   - Nash compares this to the common potato.
 In the late 1500s, conquistadors of Spain were in South America looking for gold.
 They did not find gold but instead found potatoes.
 However, when potatoes were brought back to Europe, they were viewed as poisonous due to their scientific classification.
 However, over time they realized the value of the potato for consumption and medicinal means.
 A similar misunderstanding happened with the tomato plant as well.
   - When choosing a plan to begin creating an entity with, it is best to select a close plan close to the Modified Endowment Contract (MEC) without crossing it.
 These are plans that are not treated as life insurance by the IRS.
 Therefore, these plans will be subject to taxation.
   - For this reason, it is best to choose a plan in the middle of the scale (figure on pg.
 70) and add [Paid-Up Additions](https://livingwealth.com/paid-up-additions-pua-explained/) to it.
 The base policy and the Paid-Up Additions will pay dividends that can be used to buy more Paid-Up Additions insurance.
+- **problem with current banking system**
+  - Typical average young man is 29 years old and is making $28,500 per year after taxes — that is all he can spend.
+What does he do with the after-tax income?
+20% is spent on transportation — 30% on housing — 45% on “living” (clothes, groceries, contributions to charitable causes, boat payments, casualty insurance on cars, vacations, etc.).
+Many of these items are financed by credit cards or bank notes.
+The balance is financed by paying cash for them — and thus, giving up interest that could be earned, otherwise.
+He is saving less than 5% of his after-tax income!
+(At the time of this writing he is saving absolutely nothing!)
+It is the first time in the history of America that this has happened.
+This scenario has all the ingredients for an impending disaster!
+  - The typical financing package for an automobile for this hypothetical person is $10,550 for 48 months with an interest rate of at least 8.5% and this produces a monthly payment of $260.00 per month.
+It is a fact that 95% of the cars that are traded in are not paid for.
+This means, at the end of 30 months, that 21% of every payment is interest – and this is a perpetual factor.
+It never seems to dawn on him that the volume of interest is the real issue, not the annual percentage rate.
+  - **This young man can qualify for a 30-year fixed-rate mortgage of about $93.000 at 7% APR with payments of $618.75 per month and closing costs of about $2,500.00.
+The problem is that within 5 years he will move to another city – maybe just move across town – or even refinance the mortgage.
+Something happens to a mortgage within 5 years.
+During the 60 months he has paid out $39,625, including closing costs but only $5,458 has gone to reduce the loan.
+This means that $34,167 has gone to interest and closing costs.
+Divide the amount paid out into the interest and closing costs and you find that 86% of every dollar paid out goes to the cost of financing!
+If he sells the house is less than 5 years, it is worse.
+This situation is also perpetual.
+He thinks he is buying a house, but all he is really doing is making the wheels of the banking business and the real estate business – in that order – turn.
+But, all the “financial experts”are advising him to indulge in this activity.**
+  - **Now, add up all the interest he is paying out and you find that 34.5% of every dollar paid out is interest.
+For the average All-American male this proportion never changes.
+Let’s assume that he is saving 10% of is disposable income (which he is not doing!).
+This would mean that we have a 3.45 to 1 ratio of interest paid out as compared to savings.**
+  - Everything you do in the financial world is compared with what everyone else is doing.
+In America, most folks are doing the equivalent of flying with a 345 mile per hour headwind.
+Isn’t it obvious, if you have a 345 mile per hour tailwind, that the difference between you and them is 690 miles per hour?
+In all three examples the capability of the airplane is the same — 100 miles per hour.
+  - Translate this example into the financial world and it is pretty obvious what is really going on.
+Many financial gurus are concentrating on encouraging people to “get out of debt” and that is a wonderful thing to do.
+In our airplane analogy that is the equivalent of flying with no headwind.
+But, I have yet to hear one of these folks recognize that the most profitable thing one can do is to create the perpetual “tailwind” to everything that you do financially.
+It seems that this thought never registers in their consciousness.

 # how to start building your own banking system